frazierd/DailyRetroJournal/resources/designDocument.md

     - Each entry in the scrollable list is a button that can be clicked to display the full entry in the main editor pane of the page.

-U3. **Viewing a scrollable list of Journal Entries sorted by  #Hashtags:**
+U3. **Viewing a scrollable list of Journal Entries filtered by  #Hashtags:**

 - As a Daily Retro Journal user, I want to see a list of entries with a particular tag.
-- User selects " view all tags " button in the bottom left of the editor on the journal entry.
+- User selects " view all tags " from the " ... " button in the top left of the editor on the journal entry.
 - A list of tags is displayed in alphabetical order on the main editor pane of the page.
 - once a tag is selected by user (each tag displayed is clickable) the list of journal entries containing that tag is displayed in the left pane of the page that previously contained all the recent journal entries
 - the user can then select the entry by clicking it from the list displayed and the journal entry will be displayed in the main editor pane.